blobaa/bba-did-method-specification/docs/markdown/spec.md

 ### Create

-To create a DID, a DID Document Template is required.
-It contains the information of the DID Document associated to the DID.
+To create a DID, a DID document template is required.
+It contains the information of the DID document associated to the DID.

 #### DID Document Template

-The difference between a resolved DID Document and the DID Document Template stored with a storage mechanism is the associated DID.
-The DDOT does not contain any DID informations about the associated DID.
-As an example, a valid DID Document Template is shown below:
+The difference between a resolved DID document and the DID document template stored with a storage mechanism is the associated DID.
+The DDOT does not contain any DID information about the associated DID.
+As an example, a valid DID document template is shown below:
 ````
 {
   "@context": [